- Scientific name: Crangon crangon

 - Distribution: Wide distribution, being found in the North Sea, Atlantic Ocean and also throughout the Baltic and Mediterranean.

-Unsurprisingly, the brown shrimp is usually a brownish to red in colour.
-However, this is not always the case as they have the ability to change colour to match their surroundings and camouflage themselves from predators.
-They have a shorter, flatter body than the common prawn, the rostrum is not upturned and the antenna are almost as long as the body.
+Unsurprisingly, the brown shrimp is usually a brown/red to grey in colour.
+This is not always the case as they have the ability to change colour to match their surroundings and camouflage themselves from predators.
+They have a shorter, flatter body than the common prawn, the rostrum is not upturned and the antenna is almost as long as the body.

 Habitat, Feeding and Life Cycle

 The brown shrimp is a popular food species and is very commercially important, with the amount caught every year on worldwide basis varying between 25,000 and 75,000 tons, as the graph above shows.
-Although the species is generally classed as abundant there are major issues with with massive fish bycatch in prawn fisheries, due to the small net mesh sizes which are necessary to catch prawns.
+Although the species is generally classed as abundant there are major issues with fish bycatch in prawn fisheries due to the small net mesh sizes which are used to catch prawns.

-However, since the early 2000s there has been good progress made with more selective fishing gear which has helped reduce the fish bycatch.
-Furthermore there are concerns over the lack of regulation of brown shrimp fisheries.
+Since the early 2000s there has been some progress made with more selective fishing gear which has helped reduce the fish bycatch but there are concerns over the lack of regulation in brown shrimp fisheries.
 ICES (the International Council for the Exploration of the Seas) state that this lack of regulation means that fishing for brown shrimp is taking place at too high an intensity and brown shrimp are being caught at a “suboptimal” average size.
 They suggest stronger management of the fishery and more research into catch levels to protect stocks of this species.